sunsetjesus/ddnrs/README.md

 ### Data structure rules :
 The ddnrs dnr hex string has the following data structure -

-  * 32 bytes of ddnrs prefix
+  * 34 bytes of ddnrs prefix
+      followed by
   * 2 bytes ddnrs version no
+      followed by
   * 8 bytes dnr ID
+      followed by
-  * 8 bytes genesis dnr ID (in case of genesis dnr ID, it's value is 0)
+  * 8 bytes genesis dnr ID (in case of genesis dnr ID, it's value is 0) followed by
   * 128 bytes ext (utf-32)
+      followed by
   * 512 bytes sld (utf-32)
+      followed by
   * 128 bytes sub-ext (utf-32)
+      followeed by
-  * 32 bytes hash of the previous data
+  * 32 bytes hash of the previous data followed by
   * 32 bytes pubkey
+      followed by
-  * signature
+  * signature of the hash with private key

 ### Genesis rules :
   * All dnr prior to block n is invalid